Manny Machado Jerseys Quickly Pulled From Padres’ Team Store

 After weeks of speculation regarding the next step in his professional baseball career, reports came out earlier this week that Manny Machado — currently one of the market’s biggest free agent players — had agreed to a deal with the San Diego Padres.
-While the move has arguably been one of the biggest sports headlines of the past few days, there has yet to be an official announcement regarding his introduction to the team, though that didn’t seem to stop the Padres’ team store from getting a head start on selling Machado merch for excited fans to add to their collections.
+While the move has arguably been one of the biggest sports headlines of the past few days, there has yet to be an official announcement regarding his introduction to the team.
+Yet, that didn’t seem to stop the Padres’ team store from getting a head start on selling Machado merch for excited fans to add to their collections.

 According to the San Diego Union Tribune, Machado jerseys quickly went up for sale at Petco Park, the home of the Padres, on Wednesday, February 20, the same day the 26-year-old was in town for one of two physicals required to make his 10-year, $300 million dollar contract with the team official.